sassoftware/viya4-iac-azure/docs/user/TerraformUsage.md

 This command can take a few minutes to complete.
 Once complete, Terraform output values are written to the console.
 The 'KUBECONFIG' file for the cluster is written to `[prefix]-aks-kubeconfig.conf` in the current directory `$(pwd)`.

-### Display Outputs
+### Display Output Values

-Once the cloud resources have been created with `apply` command, to display Terraform output values, run
+Once the cloud resources have been created with the `apply` command, run the following command to display Terraform output values:

 ```bash
 terraform output